 It is worth noting that even though we offer elopement packages, it does not mean that we sell a generic service to fit all sizes.
 Just like each and every couple is different, no elopement is exactly like the other.
 This is why all of our packages are customisable and leave room for your own wishes and ideas.
 In this article, we will talk about the typical elements we encounter in each elopement.

-Do I really need a guide?
+Do I really need a guide to elope?

 Why do I need a plan?
 Shouldn’t elopements be spontaneous and simple?